Real-Time Spray Advisory

 Thermal Inversions — The Hidden Danger

-A thermal inversion forms when warm air sits above cooler air near the ground, trapping spray droplets in a stable, non-mixing layer.
-These droplets can drift in any direction for miles before settling.
-Inversions are invisible.
-Common indicators: smoke that flattens horizontally, dust that hangs and moves sideways, early morning mist in low spots.
+A thermal inversion forms when warm air sits above cooler air near the ground, trapping spray droplets in a stable layer.
+Indicators: smoke that flattens horizontally, dust that hangs sideways, early morning mist in low spots.

 Can drift miles — no label override